 I worked abroad for a few months on behalf of my employer during the holiday season.
-I worked on Thanksgiving, Christmas and New Years, so before coming home in January, I set the expectation that I was going to make up those dates by first taking a vacation before returning to home base.
-I also leveraged the ‘hardship’ of being away from friends and family to gain a few extra paid days off.
+I worked on Thanksgiving, Christmas, and New Years, so before coming home in January, I set the expectation that I was going to make up those dates by first taking a vacation before returning to home base.
+I also leveraged the “hardship” of being away from friends and family to gain a few extra paid days off.

 I was in India for 6-months with a similar scenario as this.
 Every weekend I checked out of my hotel and went off to discover a different part of India.
 It was incredible.
-I almost never spent the full $580 on a weekend trip, even with flights, because I would stay at less expensive (but still very nice) hotels, or even go with a travel buddy who I split the costs with.
+I seldom spent the full $580 on a weekend trip, even with flights, because I would stay at less expensive (but still very lovely) hotels, or go with a travel buddy with whom I split the costs (50% discount!).

 I saw over a dozen epic destinations around India at no cost to me.
 While I was at it, I even saved my employer money.
-This was a perfect win-win scenario for everyone involved!
+This was a perfect win-win scenario for everyone involved.

 Be sure to register for all the reward points programs for your flights and hotels.
-This is essentially free perks for you, but they will pass you by if you’re not registered.
+This is virtually free perks for you, but they will pass you by if you’re not registered.
 Also, try to get your employer to put you on flights and in hotels that are part of the same rewards group (Star Alliance and SPG, for example).

 Have you had successes or challenges in negotiating awesome travel policies with your employer?
-Please share your experiences by leaving a comment below or messaging me at @judsonlmoore!
+Please share your experiences by leaving a comment below or messaging me at @judsonlmoore.